 On a scale of good to bad, buying a house with an abandoned and leaking oil tank falls distinctly onto the bad side of the ledger.
-The good news is that properties with these tanks are rare, but they do exist and oil clean-up can be expensive.
-Here’s how to spot a home that might have a buried oil tank, and a few tips on how to protect yourself from costly cleanup fees if oil from the tank were to leak or if oil contamination is found on your property.
+The good news is that properties with these tanks are rare, but they do exist and oil tank decommissioning and clean-up can be expensive.
+Here are some of the risk of buried oil tanks as well as few tips on how to protect yourself from costly cleanup fees if oil from the tank were to leak or if oil contamination is found on your property.

-If you are a homeowner and you have active oil heat (meaning your current heating system runs on oil), you should look into getting it covered by insurance.
-In Washington State you can register your tank through the Pollution Liability Insurance Agency (PLIA), which offers free insurance to anyone in the state who registers with the program.
+If you are a homeowner and you have an active oil heating tank (meaning your current heating system runs on oil), you should look into getting it covered by insurance.
+Oil tanks and the network of pipes leading from the tank to your home are all susceptible to leaks, making them major financial and environmental liabilities.
+In Washington State, you can register your tank through the Pollution Liability Insurance Agency (PLIA), which offers free insurance to anyone in the state who registers with the program.
 If you are buying a property with active oil heat, make sure that the current owner has registered the tank.
 If they have not, you should register the tank as soon as you take ownership of the property.

 As a general rule, the longer the history of coverage the better; this allows less opportunity for the insurance program to claim a pre-existing condition if a claim is filed.

 The last four decades have seen a dramatic shift away from oil and towards natural gas as the fuel used to heat houses.
 The reason for this shift is two-fold: oil is more expensive than natural gas and oil prices are volatile and subject to spikes.

 Keep in mind that natural gas is a relatively new product.
 In the Seattle area, natural gas started to be piped to our homes in the 1960s.
 Therefore, most homes that were built prior to the 1960s likely had oil heat at one time, even if they now have natural gas.